-This Working Paper Series is intended to make the results of current research within the ABS available to other interested parties.
-The aim is to present accounts of ABS developments and research work or analysis of an experimental nature so as to encourage discussion and comment.
+This Working Paper Series is intended to make the results of current research within the Australian Bureau of Statistics available to other interested parties.
+The aim is to present accounts of developments and research or analysis of an experimental nature so as to encourage discussion and comment.

-Views expressed in this paper are those of the author(s) and do not necessarily represent those of the Australian Bureau of Statistics.
-Where quoted or used, they should be attributed clearly to the author(s)
+Views expressed in this paper are those of the author and do not necessarily represent those of the Australian Bureau of Statistics.
+Where quoted or used, they should be attributed clearly to the author.